TimoTSchmidt/test3/index.md

 This was my undergraduate thesis.
 For my undergraduate thesis, I implement single shot detector (SSD) to detect pavement distresses.
 The best result was 75.45% accuracy on video with less small-sized pavement distresses.

+`2020` <br>
+__Instasaver__ <br>
+This was my personal project.
+In this project i tried to combine instaloader python module and streamlit to make a tool to save instagram post using post url as an input and then deploy it to streamlit sharing.

 ## Experience

 `2016-2017` <br>